keshavarthini-143/COLLEGE_EVENT_REGISTRATION_DESIGN_IN_FIGMA/README.md

-# Ex09 Event Registration Web Application
-## Date:12.05.2025

-## AIM:
-To design, develop and deploy a web application for event registration.

-## DESIGN STEPS:

-### Step 1:
-Create a new frame.

-### Step 2:
-Select any one preset size of your choice.

-### Step 3:
-Select the shapes you need.

-### Step 4:
-Import images as needed.

-### Step 5:
-Create pages based on your need and link them.

-### Step 6:

-Validate the HTML and CSS code.

-### Step 6:

-Publish the website in the given URL.

-## DESIGN TOOL:
-Figma
+# Event Registration Web Application

+## 1. Introduction

+This project involves the design, development, and deployment of a web-based application for event registration.
+The system is developed with a focus on usability, structured navigation, and an intuitive user interface to facilitate seamless interaction for users.

+---

+## 2. Aim

+To design, develop, and deploy a web application that enables users to view event details and register efficiently through a user-friendly interface.

+---

+## 3. Design Methodology

+### Step 1

+Create a new design frame in the design tool.

+### Step 2

+Select an appropriate preset size based on the target device.

+### Step 3

+Incorporate required shapes and UI components.

+### Step 4

+Import relevant images and graphical elements.

+### Step 5

+Design multiple pages and establish navigation links between them.

+### Step 6

+Validate the HTML and CSS code to ensure correctness.

+### Step 7

+Deploy the application using a suitable hosting platform.

+---

+## 4. Design Tool

+* Figma

+---

+## 5. Technologies Used

+* HTML
+* CSS
+* JavaScript
+* React (Styled Components)

+---

+## 6. System Description

+The application consists of multiple pages designed to guide the user through the event registration process:

+* **Home Page:** Displays the event title and a call-to-action for registration.
+* **Events Page:** Lists available events for participation.
+* **Registration Form:** Collects user details such as name, register number, mobile number, email ID, and selected event.
+* **Contact Page:** Provides organizer details and contact information.

+---

+## 7. Features

+* User-friendly interface
+* Structured navigation across pages
+* Event listing and selection
+* Registration form for user input
+* Responsive layout design

+---

 ## CODE:

 ```

-Home page
+# Home page

 <div style="width: 478px; height: 823px; position: relative; background: white; overflow: hidden">
   <img style="width: 748px; height: 748px; left: -150px; top: 75px; position: absolute" src="https://placehold.co/748x748" />